pngu-pngu/Downstream-Business-Report/README.md

     Customer data (name and id), product data (name and id), and shipping locations (name and id) are all located in separate locations, whether it be SharePoint files, data lakes, or other table locations.
     All can be joined with data on id.

+    Order to Cash Cycle Time Metric:
+    Measures the days between the purchase to reporting after payment is collected.
+    For the purpose of this dashboard, we are measuring the days between the ordered date and the invoice date.

 ### Power Query